Optimal Change-Point Detection with Training Sequences in the Large and Moderate Deviations Regimes: Main Results

-We show that this decoder is asymptotically optimal in large deviations regime and also in moderate deviations regime.
-In the latter regime, we replace the threshold $\lambda$ in~\eqref{Eq:decoder} by $\lambda n^{-t}$.
-This decoder is based on the partial types and types of the test and training sequences; this is what we call a {\em type-based decoder}.
-Intuitively, the decoder declares a point $k$ to be the change-point when $T_{X^k}$ is deemed to be sufficiently close enough to $T_{Y_1^N}$ and $T_{X_{k+1}^N}$ is similarly to be sufficiently close enough to $T_{Y_2^N}$.
-If no such point exists, then the decoder declares an ``erasure''.
+where $I$ is any $i\in[n]$ such that $S_i>\lambda$.
+We show that this estimator is asymptotically optimal by taking $\rho\approx n^{-1/4}$ (we specify the exact value of $\rho$ in Section V) in large deviations regime and also in moderate deviations regime.
+In the latter regime, we replace the threshold $\lambda$ in~\eqref{Eq:estimator} by $\lambda n^{-t}$.
+This estimator is based on the partial types and types of the test and training sequences; this is what we call a {\em type-based estimator}.
+Intuitively, the estimator declares a point $k$ to be the change-point when $T_{\tilX_1^{k+\rho n}}$ is deemed to be sufficiently close enough to $T_{Y_1^{N-\rho n}}$ and $T_{\tilX_2^{n-k+\rho n}}$ is similarly to be sufficiently close enough to $T_{Y_2^{N-\rho n}}$, where the proximity is measured in terms of the function $\LD$, defined in \eqref{eqn:defLD}.
+If no such point exists, then the estimator declares an ``erasure''.